corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/basic-cordapp/state.md

 * `description` - The brand or type of apple.
 Use type `String`.
 * `farm` - The origin of the apples.
 Use type `PublicKey`.
 * `owner` - The current owner of the basket.
 Use type `PublicKey`.
 * `weight` - The weight of the basket of apples.
-Use type `int`.
+Use type `Int`.

-You will also need to define a `participants` property and override the getter method, as you did when creating the `AppleStamp` contract.
+You will also need to define a `participants` property and override the `getParticipants()` getter method, as you did when creating the `AppleStamp` contract.

 The `BasketOfApples` state is involved in two transactions.
 In the first {{< tooltip >}}transaction{{< /tooltip >}}, Farmer Bob self-issues the `BasketOfApples`.
 At this point, Farmer Bob is both the `owner` and `farm` of the transaction.
 The second transaction occurs when Dave